Strategic competitive advantages thanks to sophisticated mathematics

 While resources are becoming increasingly scarcer in many sectors, the amount of data is growing every day.
-Applying this data correctly, however, means that its value increases.
+However, if this data is applied correctly, its value will increase.
 A logical result of this is the investment in data management, especially in business analytics.
 Are you considering whether it is time for your business to press ahead with the use of analytics?
-Read on to learn more about the added value of your data by deploying prescriptive analytics.
+Read on to learn more about the added value of your data by deploying Prescriptive Analytics.

 Business Analytics – for fast and sound decisions

-Structured and unstructured data from both internal and external sources form the basis for analysis technology.
-Data is extracted from systems such as ERP or CRM, but also from other sources such as meteorological data, and then it is analyzed.
+Structured and unstructured data from both internal and external sources form the basis for analytics technology.
+Data is extracted from systems such as ERP or CRM, but also from other sources, e.g. meteorological data, and then it is analyzed.
 In this way, you obtain a detailed overall picture of your company’s processes.
 This makes strategic planning easier and more certain.
 In addition, resources and individual processes can be planned better.
 One example here is the optimization of supply chains: where should production sites and warehouses be located or where should our suppliers be based?
 These are aspects which can be optimally planned on a long-term basis.
-The best route planning can be attained at short notice.
-The objective of business analysis is to extract valuable information from available data and use the results of the analysis to make better optimization decisions.
+The best route planning can be created at short notice.
+The objective of business analytics is to extract valuable information from available data and use the results of the analysis to make better optimization decisions.

 Gartner’s Analytics Maturity Model

-The Gartner maturity model is used to distinguish between various analytics stages.
-The model clearly defines four essential analytics stages.
-The complexity of the analysis as well as the value of the results increases with each development stage.
+The Gartner maturity model is used to distinguish between four essential analytics stages.
+The complexity of the analytics as well as the value of the results increases with each development stage.

-Gartner’s Analytics Maturity Model begins with descriptive analytics (“What happened?”), followed by diagnostic analytics (why did it happen?”).
-Predictive analytics, as the name implies, focuses on the questions: “What will happen?”, “How can the best result be achieved?” or “Which measures should be taken?”
+Gartner’s Analytics Maturity Model begins with Descriptive Analytics (“What happened?”), followed by Diagnostic Analytics (why did it happen?”).
+Predictive Analytics, as the name implies, focuses on the questions: “What will happen?”, “How can the best result be achieved?” or “Which measures should be taken?” and is the preliminary stage of Prescriptive Analytics.
+This is – as the supreme discipline, so to speak – the highest level of the model and answers the question: “How can the optimal result be achieved?” or “Which measures should be taken?”

 You can learn more about analytics in our article Prescriptive Analytics in Production Planning where you can also download our factsheet “Business Analytics by Gartner”.